geraldochiquemba2/tarefastrabalho/replit.md

 **API Design**: RESTful API endpoints for task management:
 - `GET /api/tasks` - Retrieve all tasks
 - `GET /api/tasks/:id` - Retrieve specific task by ID
+- `GET /ping` - Health check endpoint for monitoring and keep-alive

 **Data Storage**: Currently using in-memory storage (`MemStorage` class) for development.
 The application is structured to support PostgreSQL through Drizzle ORM, but the in-memory implementation is active.

 **Server-Side Rendering**: Custom Vite SSR setup for development mode, with static file serving in production.

+**Keep-Alive System**: Automated self-ping mechanism using node-cron to prevent hibernation on free-tier hosting platforms like Render:
+- Configurable via `RENDER_EXTERNAL_URL` environment variable
+- Pings `/ping` endpoint every 10 minutes when deployed
+- Automatically disabled in development mode when URL is not configured
+- Logs all ping attempts for monitoring

 **Key Design Decisions**:
 - Separation of concerns with modular route handlers and storage interfaces
 - Request/response logging middleware for API monitoring
 - Extensible storage interface (`IStorage`) allowing easy transition from in-memory to database persistence
 - Environment-aware configuration (development vs. production modes)
+- Built-in keep-alive system for deployment on free-tier platforms

 ### Database Schema (Drizzle ORM)